This is a work of fiction.

 “When you are in panic, you always end up doing something stupid, you know.”
 Alethea said, her lips only slightly arched.
 She forced a laugh.
 “That part of you doesn’t change easily.
 It can’t be helped… but who knows… I might have done the same if our places were reversed.”

 “This is the best development I can give you.”
-Keeper said while his body continuous to slowly disappear like little sparkles of stars at the rise of dawn.
+Keeper said while his body continued to slowly disappear like little sparkles of stars at the rise of dawn.
 “The two of you can accompany each other as you take my place.
 Since you have each other, I doubt you’ll ever get lonely.”

 “Take your place?
 What’s happening to you?”